-- Planting Design: In consult with Stone Barns Center for Food and Agriculture - Approximate Area: within orchard.
-See site plan. - Water Source: Designed for natural irrigation.
-Rain barrels will be used. - Vegetation Removal: grass- create raised beds. - Hours of Operation: In accordance with local zoning and daylight hours - Staffing: Only Bethany staff, volunteers - Noise Producing Equipment: Small Tractor and tiller and gator will be used and limited to 8:30am to 5pm.
+- Planting Design: In consult with Stone Barns Center for Food and Agriculture - Approximate Area: See site plan. - Water Source: Designed for natural irrigation.
+Rain barrels will be used. - Vegetation Removal: No mature trees will be removed.
+Invasive species will be cleared. - Hours of Operation: In accordance with local zoning - Sheds: Any shed will be prefabricated, less than 140 square feet and will not have poured concrete slabs. - Staffing: Only Bethany staff, volunteers and, possibly, consultants from Stone Barns Center for Food and Agriculture will be permitted in the Vegetable Garden. - Noise Producing Equipment: Small Tractor and tiller and gator will be used and limited to 8:30am to 5pm.

-Outdoor Locations Used: within orchard.
-See site plan.
+Outdoor Locations Used: See site plan.